chaseruskin/orbit/docs/src/reference/environment_variables.md

 - `ORBIT_TARGET_DIR` - Directory where all generated artifacts from any targets will be stored, relative to the current ip's directory.
 Default is "target".

-- `ORBIT_OUT_DIR` - The folder where all generated artifacts for the current target will be stored.
+- `ORBIT_OUT_DIR` - The full path for the directory where all generated artifacts for the current target will be stored.
 This folder is inside the target directory for the current ip, and is unique for each selected target.
-Default is the target's name.

 - `ORBIT_CHAN_INDEX` - The full path for the directory where the current ip's manifest will be placed for the current channel in the publishing process.